We built a cordwood house with our own hands on our 16 acre off-grid property! This is how we got here, how we built it, and our home specifications.

 Here is an example shot of a cordwood wall during construction:

-There will be a detached garage built separately, but the design of the house reflects several years of determining what design factors we liked in all of our houses through the years, plus our deep desire to have less STUFF and to live SMALLER.
+There will be a detached garage built separately, but the design of the house reflects several years of determining what design factors we liked in all of our houses through the years.
+We have a deep desire to have less STUFF and to live SMALLER.

 Our home design was created by a designer who specializes in cordwood construction and who has decades of experience in the field.
 I’m not currently sure if he wants people just throwing his information around, so if you are interested in learning more about our architect, please contact me!